Mark-Donohue/tripshare-api/README.md

 # TripShare API

 This is the back-end API application for TripShare.
 It is written using [Node](https://nodejs.org/en/) and [Express](https://expressjs.com/) with a [MongoDB](https://www.mongodb.com/) persistance layer.
-It also uses an AWS S3 bucket to store images of trips and users.
+It also integrates with an AWS S3 bucket to store images of trips and users.
+To view the production instance of TripShare, please vist https://tripshare-ui.web.app/.

 ## Running Locally